-The lead single, ‘Loverboy’, was the best-selling single of 2001 in the US and peaked at #2.
-The original version of ‘Loverboy’ using a sample from Yellow Magic Orchestra’s ‘Firecracker’ will be included on Mariah’s upcoming release ‘The Rarities‘, and the reason the sample had to be changed to Cameo’s ‘Candy’ is expected to be discussed in the upcoming memoir ‘The Meaning of Mariah Carey‘, out on September 29th.
+The lead single ‘Loverboy’ was the best-selling single of 2001 in the US, and peaked at #2.
+The original version of ‘Loverboy’, using a sample from Yellow Magic Orchestra’s ‘Firecracker’, was included on Mariah’s 2020 release ‘The Rarities‘, and the reason the sample had to be changed to Cameo’s ‘Candy’ is discussed in the memoir ‘The Meaning of Mariah Carey‘.

 The ballad ‘Lead The Way’, which was written during the ‘Butterfly’ sessions, notably marks Mariah’s last known collaboration with longtime songwriting partner, Walter Afanasieff.

 The album debuted at #1 on Billboard’s Soundtrack chart in the US, and peaked at #7 on the Billboard 200 chart.
 It peaked at #1 in Japan, and charted within the Top 20 in most major music markets.
 It has sold over three million copies worldwide.

 Music videos were produced for ‘Loverboy’, ‘Loverboy Remix’, ‘Never Too Far’, ‘Don’t Stop (Funkin’ 4 Jamaica)’ and ‘Last Night a DJ Saved My Life’.